Barclays says FERC manipulation charges won't hold up

-WASHINGTON (Reuters) - Barclays Bank PLC (BARC.L) has denied that it manipulated electricity markets and predicted in a tersely worded regulatory filing that the U.S. Federal Energy Regulatory Commission’s case, and proposed record penalties, will not hold up in court.
+WASHINGTON, Dec 16 (Reuters) - Barclays Bank PLC has denied that it manipulated electricity markets and predicted in a tersely worded regulatory filing that the U.S. Federal Energy Regulatory Commission’s case, and proposed record penalties, will not hold up in court.

 In a filing made late on Friday, a response to a “show cause” order by FERC, Barclays and four of its former traders rejected the commission’s charge that they enacted various schemes in the markets in the Western United States to benefit offsetting swaps positions.